-The Company is in the exploration stage and defers all expenditures related to its coal properties until such time as the properties are put into commercial production, impaired, sold or abandoned.
+The Company is in the exploration stage and defers all expenditures related to maintaining its interest in its coal properties until a decision to develop, sell or abandon the properties is made, or the properties are considered to be impaired in value..
 Mineral property option proceeds and government incentives, if received, are credited against the deferred costs incurred by the Company on the property or properties being optioned.
-Under this method, the amounts shown as coal properties and deferred expenditure represent costs incurred to date less amounts amortized and/or written off, and do not necessarily represent present or future values.
+Under this method, the amounts shown as coal properties and deferred expenditure represent costs incurred to date less amounts amortized and/or written off, and are not intended to represent present or future values.